academicspro/AcademicsPro/readme.md

 # Academics Pro – The Ultimate School Management System

+***StartDocker***
+docker-compose up --build -d

+Open a shell inside the backend container:

+docker exec -it academicspro-backend-1 /bin/sh

+# hii there

 ## 📌 Overview
 Academics Pro is an **AI-powered, all-in-one school management system** designed to simplify academic and administrative operations.
 It offers a centralized platform for **students, teachers, parents, administrators, and support staff**, ensuring seamless collaboration, automation, and efficiency in education management.